- Date 2018 - 2019

 Lemosho Route begins on the west side of Kilimanjaro from Londorossi Gate.
 After which the trek proceeds through the deep rainforest to Shira plateau over the next two days.
 The trail then, moves eastward of the Shira Plateau to the Lava Tower in a flat hike.
 The route then heads down towards Barranco Valley via the Southern Circuit before summiting from Barafu.
 Following which the descent is made through the Mweka route.

 It is recommended to take the Lemosho Route with a crater night, to experience the amazing experience of Carter camp.
-The expedition to carter camp is one of the most adventurous part of Mt.
+The expedition to carter camp is one of the most adventurous parts of Mt.
 Kilimanjaro trekking.
-It gives you and chance of sleeping overnight in the bowl of the crater.
+It gives you a chance of sleeping overnight in the bowl of the crater.